jamesmcroft/Security-and-Responsible-AI-Guide/chapters/chapter_03_identifying_and_assessing_ai_risks.md

 - **Start early and iterate**: Begin by testing the model to understand the risk surface and guide the development of responsible AI mitigations.
 Test versions of your AI solution iteratively with and without mitigations to assess their impact.

 - **Have a diverse and multi-disciplinary team**: Include team members with different backgrounds, expertise, and perspectives to cover a wide range of scenarios and harms.
-For example, if you are building a call centre chatbot, you might want to have a mix of people with experience in natural language processing, ethics, and customer service.
+For example, if you are building a call centre chatbot, you might want to have a mix of people with experience in natural language processing, responsible AI, and customer service.

 - **Use a list of harms as a guideline**: Create a list of harms, with definitions and examples, that are relevant to your solution's domain and context.
 Use this list to inform your testing and prioritization.
 Be open to discovering new harms and updating your list accordingly.